OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 The `stockPrice` function that you just created returns the price of a stock at a specific moment in time, but stock prices are always changing.
 Let's create a custom function that streams data from an API to get real-time updates on a stock price.

 Complete the following steps to create a custom function named `stockPriceStream` that requests the price of the specified stock every 1000 milliseconds (provided that the previous request has completed).
 While the initial request is in-progress, you may see the placeholder value **#GETTING_DATA** the cell where the function is being called.
-When a value is returned by the function, **#GETTING_DATA** will be replaced by that value in the cell.
+When a value is returned by the function, **#GETTING_DATA** is replaced by that value in the cell.

 1. In the **stock-ticker** project that the Yeoman generator created, add the following code to **src/customfunctions.js** and save the file.